-BHHS-100 Introduction to Human Services
+BHHS 100 Intro to Human Services 3 cr.

-This course offers a broad overview of the human service field Topics of study include the history of human services, theoretical approaches to human service work, human service systems, ethics, and future trends.
+This course offers a broad overview of the human service field.
+Topics of study include the history of human services, theoretical approaches to human service work, human service systems, ethics, and future trends.
 The course provides a well-rounded look at the many career options available in human services and discusses the challenges that human-service workers face in day-to-day work.